Praise for Truth Standing on Its Head

 Each of the twenty-two chapters is fairly brief and to the point.
 And yet each chapter contains some significant thoughts and ideas pertaining to the passage at hand.

 Keeping his comments concise, Day has still managed to communicate the depths of the Sermon on the Mount effectively.
-While at times his writing style isn’t as engaging or captivating as other chapters within the same book, Truth Standing On Its Head is difficult to put down.
+While at times his writing style isn’t as engaging or captivating as other chapters within the same book, Truth Standing on Its Head is difficult to put down.

-The Sermon on the Mount has seeming been viewed as Christianity simplified.
+The Sermon on the Mount has seemingly been viewed as Christianity simplified.
 Day draws out the deep meanings of Jesus’ teachings and creates something fresh and new from a topic that is covered frequently in the realm of Christian publishing.

-Truth Standing On Its Head is a helpful resource to have on the shelf when studying the Sermon on the Mount.
-This book easily deserves four stars.”
+Truth Standing on Its Head is a helpful resource to have on the shelf when studying the Sermon on the Mount.
+This book easily deserves four stars.

 Jeff Randleman, The Randleman Review

-John Day has created an easy to read, examination of Jesus’ Sermon on the Mount, found in Matthew 5, 6, and 7.
+John Day has created an easy-to-read examination of Jesus’ Sermon on the Mount, found in Matthew 5, 6, and 7.